POLICY NO: C-29.2

 8.1 Where an existing staff member is required to undergo a criminal history assessment and the results of that assessment are adverse to the staff member, the staff member will be provided with an opportunity to respond, in accordance with the principles of natural justice.

-8.2 If the Director: Human Resources determines that the adverse assessment means that the staff member is not suited to perform his or her position, the Director: Human Resources will determine the appropriate action to take, in accordance with any applicable procedures under the relevant industrial agreement.
+8.2 If the Executive Director: People, Talent and Culture determines that the adverse assessment means that the staff member is not suited to perform his or her position, the Executive Director: People, Talent and Culture will determine the appropriate action to take, in accordance with any applicable procedures under the relevant industrial agreement.

 8.3 Existing staff who refuse to undergo a criminal history assessment may not continue in a prescribed position or move to a different prescribed position.
-The Director: Human Resources will manage refusal to undergo a criminal history assessment in accordance with any applicable procedures under the relevant industrial agreement.
+The Executive Director: People, Talent and Culture will manage refusal to undergo a criminal history assessment in accordance with any applicable procedures under the relevant industrial agreement.

 9. Changes to Duties/Functions